schnell18/localenv/README.md

 ## Tested OSes

 This project has been tested on the MacOS and Linux.
-Specifically, MacOS 15.3.2 and Manjaro Zetar (5.15.179-1-MANJARO).
+Specifically, localenv has been tested under:
+- MacOS 15.3.2 on 2019 MacBookPro w/ Intel chip
+- Manjaro Zetar (5.15.179-1-MANJARO) on a 2022 Legend Legion w/ Intel chip

-## About the rootful container
+## About the rootness of container

-The philosophy of the localenv is to encourage exploration of the ins-and-outs of complex tech stack.
-To facillitate digging into the internals, the storage files of the containerized middlewares are mapped to the host under the `.state` folder in the localenv.
+The philosophy of the localenv is to encourage exploration of the ins-and-outs of complex tech stacks.
+To facilitate digging into the internals, the storage files of the containerized middlewares are mapped to the host under the `.state` folder in the localenv.
 Similarly, the project files are mapped into the container under `/work` directory by convention.
-The containers in localenv is intentionally rootful to ease the file sharing between containers and host.
-To ensure security and transparency, all container images used by localenv are from offical upstream.
+The containers in localenv is intentionally running as root to ease the file sharing between containers and host, since the root user in the container is mapped to user running podman on the host, as discussed in [this article][11].
+To ensure security and transparency, all container images used by localenv are from official upstream.
 For those customized by this project, the Dockerfiles are located under the `Containerfiles` folder.
 These images are built automatically thanks to the github action.

 ## Launch localenv

-Although, the localenv can host multiple middlewares and databases, you start only the necessary database or middleware to avoid excessive memory consumption.
+Although, the localenv can host multiple middlewares and databases, you start only the necessary databases or middlewares to avoid excessive memory consumption.
 The databases and middlewares are managed by the script `infractl.sh`.
+This script should always be launched under the root directory of localenv.
 You may list all supported databases or middlewares by typing:

     cd ~/localenv
     ./infractl.sh list